NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-DiagnosticReport-Lab.page.md

 ---

 ### `conclusion`
-A clinical interpretation/summary of the test results in a text format.
+A clinical interpretation/summary of the test results in a free text format.

 ---